 Los Altos Dental Emergency – Toothache

 If you are suffering with toothache pain, a dental emergency appointment should be made as soon as possible.
 Toothache pain is a common occurrence experienced by many people, but fast relief is available.
-If you live near the city of Los Altos, Dr. Antonious has many years of experience, and a conveniently located office with space and time reserved to treat patients experiencing dental emergencies including toothache pain.
+If you live near the city of Los Altos, Dr. Antonious has many years of experience in handling dental emergencies, and a conveniently located office with space and time reserved to treat patients experiencing dental emergencies including toothache pain.

 The source of toothache pain varies.
 Sinus congestion, infection and pressure may cause back teeth in the upper arch to ache.
 When these teeth are healthy, treating and clearing the sinus problems will frequently cause the teeth to feel better.